wiheto/teneto/docs/faq.rst

 FAQ
 ==================================

-What are the dimension orders for dense arrays in *Teneto*?
+What is the dimension order for dense arrays in *Teneto*?
 --------------------------------------------------------------

 Inputs/outputs in Teneto can be in both Numpy arrays (time series or temporal works) or Pandas Dataframes (time series).